-Areas such as New Horizons, Kwanokuthulakuthula, Green Valley, Wittedrift, Kranshoek and Kurland Village are being serviced by community-based contractors.
+Areas such as New Horizons, Kwanokuthula, Green Valley, Wittedrift, Kranshoek and Kurland Village are being serviced by community-based contractors.

 The Municipality had only one landfill site, namely the Plettenberg Bay Landfill Site.
 This Landfill Site closed on the 15 December 2018 for rehabilitation.
-The Bitou Municipality's transfer station is the only Waste Disposal Facility (WDF) that is operational.
+The Bitou Municipality's Transfer station is the main Waste Disposal Facility (WDF) and the Bitou Municipality have built a Drop-off Waste Facility at the Gansevallei next to the Waste Treatment Plant that is operational since 2020.